Pumpkin Cranberry Bread

 photos by Maya Visnyei

-1 cup fresh cranberries (you could use frozen crans, just thaw them first)
+- 1 cup fresh cranberries (you could use frozen berries, just thaw them first)

 Preheat the oven to 350 degrees.